aladinoster/alsite/content/post/av-ipam/index.md

 +++
-title = "IPAM Workshop on Autonomous Vehicles" subtitle = "Details about the world of Applied Mathemathics" summary = "In this post I will share my experience about the my visit to UCLA in the framework of the workshop on Autonomous Vehicles" date = 2019-03-05T18:00:00Z draft = false
+title = "IPAM Workshop on Autonomous Vehicles" subtitle = "Details about the world of Applied Mathemathics" summary = "Check my experiences on my recent visit to IPAM/UCLA for the workshop on Autonomous Vehicles" date = 2019-03-05T18:00:00Z draft = false